Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Online Auction Model with Features

-For each $i \in [m^*]$, we denote $\varepsilon_i^*=v_i^*-\mu(x^*_i,v^*_i)$.
-Assumption \ref{assump:indepbidders} assumes that bidders participating in the new auction for the item with feature $z^*$ at time $T+1$ are independent.
-Additionally, for each bidder $i\in[m^*]$, the data $(x^*_i,z^*,v^*_i)$ is assumed to be iid relative to the historical data.
-We note that Assumption \ref{assump:indepbidders} allows various bidders to exhibit different value distributions for a specific item, depending on their bidder features.
-Specifically, we consider that $(x^*_i,v^*_i)|z^*$ are iid.
-However, when we factor in both the bidder's and item's features, $(x_i^*,z^*)$, the distribution of $v_i^*|(x_i^*,z^*)$ is expected to differ among bidders.
-This variation arises because $v_i^*=\mu(x_i^*,z^*)+\varepsilon_i^*$, where $\mu(x_i^*,z^*)$ changes due to the differences in $x_i^*$, making the mean of the value $v_i^*$ vary.
+Assumption \ref{assump:iiddata} is standard in supervised learning and widely used in auction literature \citep{mohri2016learning, lei2018distribution,ostrovsky2023reserve}.
+Assumption \ref{assump:indepnoise} is relaxed than assuming a known upper bound on bidders' values \citep[e.g.,][]{babaioff2017posting}.
+For example, if \( v \) is constrained within \([1,h]\), then \( C \leq h - 1 \) always holds.
+For each $i \in [m^*]$, let $\varepsilon_i^*=v_i^*-\mu(x^*_i,v^*_i)$.
+Assumption \ref{assump:indepbidders} considers bidders in a new auction for an item with feature $z^*$ at time $T+1$ are independent.
+Additionally, the data $(x^*_i,z^*,v^*_i)$ is assumed to be iid relative to the historical data.
+This assumption allows for different value distributions among bidders, depending on their features.
+Specifically, $(x^*_i,v^*_i)|z^*$ are iid, but when both bidder and item features are considered, the distribution of $v_i^*|(x_i^*,z^*)$ varies, as $v_i^*=\mu(x_i^*,z^*)+\varepsilon_i^*$, with the mean changing due to differences in $x_i^*$.

 We introduce additional notations.
 For any $(x^*,z^*,v^*)\sim P$, let $F_{v^*|z^*}$ and $F_{v^*, x^*|z^*}$ be the distribution functions for $v^*|z^*$ and $(v^*,x^*)|z^*$, respectively.
 Let $F_{\vec{v}^* |z^*}$ and $F_{\vec{v}^*, \vec{x}^*|z^*}$ be the joint distributions for the vectors $\vec{v}^* |z^*$ and $(\vec{v}^*, \vec{x}^*)|z^*$, respectively.
 Under Assumption \ref{assump:indepbidders}, $F_{\vec{v}^*|z^*}(\vec{v}^*)= \prod_{i=1}^{m^*}F_{v^*|z^*}(v_i^*)$ and $F_{\vec{v}^*, \vec{x}^*|z^*}(\vec{v}^*,\vec{x}^*)=\prod_{i=1}^{m^*}F_{{v^*},{x^*}|z^*}({v}_i^*,{x}_i^*)$.